xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_3.md

 }
 ```

 Inventory files specify more than just the addresses or hostnames of machines, they also contain other details required for Ansible to connect to them.
-Anything else which needs to be passed from Terraform to Ansible can added.
+Anything other values which need to be passed from Terraform to Ansible can added.
 These other connection details such as credentials and shell type are specified under `variables`.
 Due to targeting Windows machines, `ansible_shell_type` must be set to powershell as Ansible defaults to bash for the shell type.
 After another `terraform apply` to update the configuration, everything should be in place for the basic operation of Ansible.

 **Note: The** `ansible-inventory --list` **command can be ran to view your ansible inventory.
 Often useful in troubleshooting.**